koumiaomiao/hcbc-service/README.md

 - Login AWS, Enter Elastic Container Service

 - Create AWS Cluster, Define mongodb task using dockerhub latest mongo image, the mongodb task port is 27017
 - Run mongo server and get it's public ip address, using mongodb compass test connection
 - Open application.properties file, replace mongodb localhost to public ip address provided by aws
-- Re-Run `publish spring boot project to docker` process
+- Re-Run `publish project to docker` process
-- Define hcbc-service task using hcbc-service image, named `koumiaomiao/hcbc:0.0.1`, which is finally be published to dockerhub.
+- Define hcbc-service task using hcbc-service image, named `koumiaojuan/hcbc:0.0.1`, which is finally be published to dockerhub.
 - Run hcbc-service server and get it's public address

 ### How to use